- Health Professions Student Loan Program (HPSL) for Dentistry & Pharmacy

 OUHSC utilizes ECSI to manage the Health Professions, Primary Care, and Nursing Student loans that are awarded while a student is enrolled at our campus.
 Borrowers for these loan types will receive communication from ECSI regarding the required entrance interview and promissory note documentation that must be completed.
 Monthly bills and due diligence contacts are also sent by ECSI.
 At the end of a borrower’s career at OUHSC, ECSI sends out the exit interview documentation required for completion by the borrower.

-There are many valuable resources that can be found on ECSI’s website: https://borrower.ecsi.net.
-The school code for OUHSC is E8 and the borrower’s account number is their social security number.
-ECSI can be contacted via email at email@example.com or by phone at: (888) 549-3274.
+There are many valuable resources that can be found on ECSI’s website: https://home.ecsi.net under the Students and Borrowers section.
+Borrowers will need to register and create a profile.
+ECSI can be contacted via email at firstname.lastname@example.org or by phone at: (888) 549-3274.

 The grace period for HPSL and Primary Care loans is one year.
 For NSL loans, the grace period is 9 months.
 During the grace period, repayment of principal is not required and interest does not accrue.
 The grace period immediately follows completion or termination of full-time student status.
 Once the grace period has been used in full, it will not be reinstated.